-Jays are one of the major species of corvids in North America with crows, ravens, and magpies.
+Jays are one of the significant species of corvids in North America, with crows, ravens, and magpies.
 The word “corvid” comes from the Latin word Corvus for raven.
-This post will discuss these birds individually to give you an idea of their behavior pattern and their looks.
+This post will discuss these birds individually to give you an idea of their behavior pattern and looks.

 There are ten species of jay in North America.
-These are the blue jay, brown jay, Canada jay, green jay, Mexican jay, pinyon jay, Steller’s jay.
-The three species of scrub jay that make up this list are the California scrub jay, Florida scrub jay, and the Island scrub jay.
+These are the blue jay, brown jay, Canada jay, green jay, Mexican jay, pinyon jay, and Steller’s jay.
+The three species of scrub jay that make up this list are the California scrub jay, Florida scrub-jay, and the Island scrub jay.

 Jays are the most colorful of the corvids in North America.
-They can be brightly colored with blue, green, and purple feathers that are often used to attract a mate or show off their territory.
-Jays make loud calls when they’re feeling threatened by predators such as hawks which can be heard from long away, warning others about danger nearby.
+They can be brightly colored with blue, green, and purple feathers, often used to attract a mate or show off their territory.
+Jays make loud calls when they’re threatened by predators such as hawks that can be heard from long away, warning others about danger nearby.

-The blue jay is a beautiful bird that can be found throughout the eastern United States and in Newfoundland in Canada.
-They are known for their bright colors and the way they live in flocks.
+The blue jay is a beautiful bird found throughout the eastern United States and in Newfoundland in Canada.
+They are known for their bright colors and how they live in flocks.

-The blue jay is a charismatic bird that can be found in many habitats across North America such as woods and forests.
-They can also be found in residential areas such as parks and even in gardens.
+The blue jay is a charismatic bird found in many habitats across North America, such as woods and forests.
+They can also be found in residential areas such as parks and gardens.

-The blue jay’s diet consists of nuts, fruits, seeds and berries.
-Nuts are a particular favorite as they have strong bills to crack them open.
+The blue jay’s diet consists of nuts, fruits, seeds, and berries.
+Nuts are a favorite as they have strong bills to crack them open.
 They will also feed on small insects as well as grains and acorns.

 Blue Jays lay between 3 and 6 eggs.
-Jays are social birds so fledglings will stay with the parents until fall.
+Jays are social birds, so fledglings will stay with their parents until fall.
 They build nests in trees or bushes.
 The nests are made of twigs, roots, moss, plant material, feathers, and bark.

 Blue Jays have many interesting ways of communicating and make many different sounds.
-They use various calls, including squawking and screaming, which is usually used to announce to others there is a predator in the area.
+They use various calls, including squawking and screaming, which are usually used to announce to others a predator is in the area.
 Blue jays can also mimic the sound of hawks.

 Brown Jays can be found only in certain areas in North America.
-They can be found in the Rio Grande in Texas and down to Mexico and Central America.
+They can be found in the Rio Grande in Texas, Mexico, and Central America.

 Brown jays are medium-sized birds found in woodland along forest edges, around clearings, and throughout open woods.
 They have brown feathers and a grayish-white underbelly with a black bill.